bbor/hier-db/README.md

 var topLevelItems = db.children_of('root');
 ```

+Note that the root is not stored in the `.index` object, as it is not a "real" data record, just a placeholder for the top of the hierarchy.

 ### .config

 The `.config` property stores the current set of options being used by the database.
 It's constructed from default settings, overlaid by the settings you pass in when you create the `mix-db` object (if any).
 See the [Configuration settings](#configuration-settings) section above.